Updating the editor

 Always remember to test your editor before deploying the changes into the production environment.
 This will help ensure that the update will not have a negative impact on your application and user experience.

-If you use a predefined build, you can simply visit our CKEditor 5 download page and get the latest editor version from there.
+You can simply visit our CKEditor 5 download page or Builder and get the latest editor version from there.
 However, if you created your own customized editor, the process can be described in a few steps:

 1. Read the changelog.